Always changing, yet never truly changed

-The first building (Zlatá Koruna) was built in the gothic style and has a wonderful room on the main floor.
-It is called the Chapel and was constructed with gothic arched rib vaults.
+- The first building (Golden Crown) was built in the Gothic style and has a wonderful room on the main floor.
+It is called the Chapel and was constructed with Gothic arched rib vaults.

-During renovations to the last building, Hodek’s House, wooden Renaissance ceilings and wall paintings from the 16th century depicting scenes of Ovid’s Metamorphoses were found on the second floor.
+- During renovations of the last building, Hodek’s House, wooden Renaissance ceilings and wall paintings from the 16th century depicting scenes of Ovid’s Metamorphoses were found on the second floor.

 We are proud of many stories connected to our hotel.
 Such as the one about the town painter Simon, who lived here for several years around 1424.
 Or Petr of Rosenberg, a civil servant and educator of Václav z Rovného, who made late-Gothic renovations.
 After 1599 the buildings were used to brew and serve a homemade beer.
 Records from 1716 tell us a story of a baker who baked famous sweet gingerbread here.

 If you want to explore all stories and legends, there is no better place to start from.